-Beaufort’s two fixed spade type rudders, manufactured from Nickel Alloy Bronze, were removed (along with the tie bar and tiller arms) for inspection and measuring.
+The pilot boat, Beaufort’s two fixed spade-type rudders, manufactured from Nickel Alloy Bronze, were removed (along with the tie bar and tiller arms) for inspection and measuring.
 The bearings were replaced and the rudder stocks refurbished to their original diameter.
 The vessel has two propulsion shafts each one running through three cutlass bearings, all of which were removed and cleaned for inspection and measured for wear, along with the two four blade-propellers and two shaft couplings which all needed replacing.

 The main Caterpillar engine removal involved isolating and disconnecting the fuel supply.
 The main power supply to the starter motors and the alternators also needed disconnecting as well as capping the electronic control loom.
 The engines were lifted from the vessel to the quayside and then fitted on to cradles for shipping to Finnings for overhaul.